Dexter Scott King remembered during memorial as keeper of his father Martin Luther King Jr.'s dream | News Channel 3-12

 Dexter’s older brother, Martin Luther King III, said Dexter has been welcomed home by their mother, father and sister Yolanda Denice King, who died in 2007, a year after their mother.

-“He’s run his race, now it’s up to us,” King III said, referring to him and the Kings’ last surviving daughter, the Rev. Bernice A. King.
+“He’s run his race, now it’s up to us,” King III said, promising he and Kings’ last surviving daughter, the Rev. Bernice A. King, would continue the family’s legacy.

 “We will one day achieve what Mom and Dad talked about, the beloved community,” he said.
 “We aren’t even in the vicinity today, but we will get there.”